 Frequently Asked Questions

-Q: How much is camp?
+Q: How much is Summer camp?

 A: Early Registration from Oct 1 - Dec 31 2025 (PBDA) $190 and (NonPDBA) $200.
 Summer 2026, Pee Dee Baptist Association members are $200 a camper and Non-PDBA members are $220 a camper.
 Kindergarten day is $50.

-Q: Is my camp registration refundable?
+Q: Is my registration refundable?

 Q: What weeks are summer camp?